Transferring your personal pension

 Risks to consider when transferring

-Exit penalties: If there are any exit penalties on your existing policy, they could cancel out the benefit of transferring to a new provider.
-Exit penalties can be thousands of pounds, so it’s worth checking if they apply.
+Exit penalties: if there are any exit penalties on your existing policy, they could cancel out the benefit of transferring to a new provider.
+Exit penalties can be in the thousands of pounds, so it’s worth checking if they apply.

-Should I go for stakeholder?
-Stakeholder pensions are usually cheaper than standard personal pensions, and many offer a good range of investments.
-Read more about Stakeholder pensions
+Should I go for a stakeholder pension?
+Stakeholder pensions are usually cheaper than standard personal pensions and many offer a good range of investments.
+Read more about Stakeholder pensions.

-Transfer of risk: If you’re thinking of transferring from a final-salary scheme to a personal pension, the investment risk switches from your employer to you, as could the scheme charges.
+Transfer of risk: if you’re thinking of transferring from a final salary scheme to a personal pension, the investment risk switches from your employer to you.
+The scheme charges might, too.

-Reduced transfer value: If you're in a defined benefit pension scheme that's under-funded (it doesn’t have enough money to support the pension), the transfer value you are offered may be reduced.
+Reduced transfer value: if you're in a defined benefit pension scheme that's under-funded (ie it doesn’t have enough money to support the pension), the transfer value you are offered may be reduced.

 Sipps can be managed online, meaning that people with smaller pots can use them.
 Sipp websites look a bit like online banking portals.
 You can see how much money’s in your pension and where it’s invested.
 Our guide, Sipps explained, has more information on the pros and cons of Sipps.